Browse Rentals

 As modern living spaces overtake natural vegetation, apartment dwellers have joined the march toward sustainable living.
 Apartment composting is one step in this direction.
 All you need is an indoor composting system.

-Organic matter, like dry leaves from the yard, and food waste can comprise over 30% of in-house garbage.
+Organic matter, like dry leaves from the yard, and food waste can make up over 30% of in-house garbage.
 You can quickly compost this and save money on fertilizers.
 Apartment composting is convenient.
 It minimizes odors, is available year-round, and reduces landfill waste while contributing to nutrient-rich soil.

-Apartment composting fosters community-building opportunities and creates healthier, more environmentally friendly living spaces.
+Apartment composting creates community-building opportunities and healthier, more environmentally friendly living spaces.
 Here’s your detailed guide and composting tips on how to compost in an apartment.

 Getting Started